 Llarimar moved the tray of food, then sat down on the stool it had covered.
 He studied Lightsong, expression thoughtful.

 What did I ever do to earn a priest like him?
 Lightsong thought.
 He knew many of the high priests of other Returned, and most of them were various levels of insufferable.
 Tridees, the God King’s own high priest, was so stuck up that he made even Gods feel inferior.
-He was the worst, but the others will little better.
-Some were Easy to bring to anger, others quick to point out fault, and still others were so effusive toward their gods that it was downright maddening.
+And, while Tridees was the worst, the others were almost as bad.
+Some were easy to bring to anger, others quick to point out fault, and still others were so effusive toward their gods that it was downright maddening.

 And then there was Llarimar.
 Patient, bafflingly understanding.
-He deserved a better God.
+He deserved a better god.

 “All right, your grace,” Llarimar said.
 “What is it this time?”